Updated August 2022

 The opioid epidemic is a national health crisis, and it’s why we all need to know what to do if we witness an overdose.

-As heroin and prescription opioid use increased over the past decade, so did prescription opioid and heroin-related overdose deaths.
-100,306 Americans lost their lives to overdoses from April 2020 to April 2021.
+Nearly 108,000 Americans lost their lives to overdoses in 2021.
 This is the highest number of Americans lost to overdoses ever recorded.
-The social isolation resulting from the coronavirus and the infiltration of fentanyl into the illegal drug supply have exponentially increased the number of fatal and nonfatal overdoses.
+The social isolation due to COVID-19 and the infiltration of fentanyl into the illegal drug supply have exponentially increased the number of fatal and nonfatal overdoses.
 For every 1 fatal overdose, there are 15 nonfatal overdoses.
 This needs to be addressed.

 Symptoms and Indications of an Overdose:

 - Respiratory depression: slow and shallow breathing or cessation of breathing